marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 So we can see that:

 * a “tree” contains pointers to “blobs” and other trees and a name for each pointer
-* a “blob” is bunch of bytes representing user content (text, images etc.)
+* a “blob” is a bunch of bytes representing user content (text, images etc.)
 * both trees and blobs store a [file mode](http://en.wikipedia.org/wiki/Modes_%28Unix%29) (i.e. a [`chmod`](http://linux.die.net/man/1/chmod)); note however that the file ownership ([`chown`](http://linux.die.net/man/1/chown)) will depend on the user that performs the git commands and is up to the final user
 * git performs deduplication based on content: if file `foo` is an exact copy of the file `bar`
     * they will be represented by the same blob